 #8: When was the last time a RESERVE Study was done?

-Condo buildings, like any home, always need maintenance, repairs and updates.
+Condo buildings, like any home, always need maintenance, repairs, and updates.
 And that costs money.

 So how does a Home Owners Association know if they have sufficient cash on hand to be able to take care of unexpected repairs plus have enough to address big known repairs down the road?

 Answer: they hire an independent company to conduct what is known as a Reserve Study.
-The company goes over/audits the condo building and property with a fine tooth comb and then writes up a big report.
+The company goes over/audits the condo building and property with a fine tooth comb and then writes up a large report.
 This is done every few years.
 Reports that are more than 5 years old are outdated and unreliable.